AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

 ---
 # Use New Map Collection for output generation (Beta){#id1723F20G0HS}

-In any organization, a product can have multiple types of documentation.
-As a publishing specialist, you would like to control what output you want to generate for which document.
-Also, there should be a way to batch publish multiple documents in a single go.

-Adobe Experience Manager Guides provides you the ability to organize your content for publishing by using a dashboard called Map Collection.
-A Map Collection allows you to assemble all different types of documents in a single unit.
-You can choose what type of output you want to generate for each document in your Map Collection.
-In addition, you can also generate output and view the output generation progress from the publishing dashboard.

-New Map Collection gives you an option to view if there is any change in any map from the last published output.
-You can view the details in the Maps and Presets tab of your Map Collection and then republish the output if required.
+>[!IMPORTANT]
+>
+>New map collections is available in Experience Manager Guides as a Cloud Service starting with 2026.06.0 release.
+Contact your Customer Success team to enable this feature.

+Map collection in Adobe Experience Manager Guides enables publishing specialists to organize multiple documents into a single collection, control the output generated for each document, and efficiently generate and publish outputs in batches from a centralized dashboard.
+It also provides visibility into output generation progress and highlights changes made to maps since their last published output, allowing you to review updates and republish content when needed.

-The New Map Collection (Beta) consolidates the functionality previously spread across the legacy Map Collection, Bulk Activation Dashboard, and Bulk Publish Dashboard into a single unified interface.
+The New map collection (Beta) consolidates the functionality previously spread across the legacy Map Collection, and Bulk Publishing into a single unified interface.
 Once the beta feature flag is enabled, you can manage maps, presets, generation history, publishing history, metadata, and collection membership from one location.

 ## Create a map collection and add DITA maps